About North Idaho College

 Equal Opportunity Employment

 North Idaho College is an equal opportunity employer (EOE).
-Employment selection and related decisions are made without regard to sex, gender, race, color, age, disability, religion, national origin, ethnicity, sexual orientation, veteran status, or any other protected class.
+Employment selection and other aspects of employment are made without regard to race, color, religion, sex (including pregnancy), national origin, ethnicity, age, disability, sexual orientation (including gender identity), veteran status, or any other protected class.

 In accordance with provisions of Idaho Code § 65-503, or its successor, North Idaho College is a veteran preference employer.